Alirezagrs/Future-Bank/experience.md

     2-Users.object.using(db_name).create_user(...)
 ### in 1 we use default db by using=self.db but in 2 we detect a special db.

-### *** you can use many times from AbstractBaseUser just one time and for my project that I have 2 kinds of user (normal users- employees) I should use relations and have one User model
+### *** you can not use many times from AbstractBaseUser just one time and for my project that I have 2 kinds of user (normal users- employees) I should use relations and have one User model